egold555/DiscordStatusEmojiArt/README.md

 # DiscordStatusEmojiArt
 Set an 11x11 grid of emojis as your Discord status

-⚠️ **Technically this is self botting, so use at your own risk!** ⚠️
+⚠️ **Use at your own risk, Discord might get hangry about exceeding the clients character limit** ⚠️

 ## How to use